There are several groups important to LArSoft Collaboration that hold regular meetings.

 Ownership of a piece of code or module, which is recorded in the LArSoft redmine site wiki and software repositories will transition over time.
 The Coordination Group identifies and obtains agreement with individuals and organizations to which responsibility is assigned and/or will be transitioned.
 In cases where the Coordination group is unable to find someone to take on this responsibility they will bring this to the Steering Group for resolution.

 The LArSoft collaboration architecture group has the responsibility for maintaining knowledge, documentation and adherence to the LArSoft software architecture and the principles that drive its design and implementation.
 The architecture includes the definition of the LArSoft data products, components, interfaces and workflows.
 Changes to the architecture may be proposed to this group or come from within this group.
 Proposed changes are discussed and refined before they are presented to the Coordination Group for endorsement.
-The architecture group meets weekly on Wednesday afternoons at 3 pm when actively working, using the mail list firstname.lastname@example.org.
+The architecture group uses the mail list email@example.com.

 (Used to be called Software and Computing Coordinators Group)

 The Steering Group includes the spokespeople of the experiments as well as representatives from Fermilab’s Scientific Computing and Neutrino Divisions.
-They are responsible for policy decisions for the collaboration.
-The Steering Group has the authority and responsibility to take decisions that affect the Collaboration that are not agreed to through consensus by the Coordination Group or internal to the organization(s) affected.
-They also endorse decisions made by the Coordination Group or internal to the organizations making them.
-The group meets as needed and uses the mail list firstname.lastname@example.org with meeting slides recorded in Indico.
+The Steering Group has the authority and the responsibility to make policy decisions and set the overall direction for the Collaboration.
+They also endorse decisions that affect the entire Collaboration made by the Coordination Group or the LArSoft team.
+The Steering Group meets as needed and uses the mail list email@example.com with meeting slides recorded in Indico.